 More than testing students for their ability to “do” engineering or produce technology, TEL is designed to gauge how well students can apply their understanding of technology principles to real-life situations.
 Find out more about what the assessment measures and how technology and engineering are defined.

 TEL marks a departure from the typical NAEP assessment design because it is completely computer-based and includes interactive scenario-based tasks―an innovative component of NAEP.
 Students will be asked to perform a variety of these interactive tasks to solve problems within realistic scenarios.
-Examples of interactive tasks are available in the interactive version of the TEL framework.
-In addition to scenario-based tasks, TEL will also rely on short-answer and multiple-choice questions to measure students’ knowledge and skills.
+Explore one of the tasks and see what students are experiencing when they take the assessment.
+More examples of interactive tasks are available in the interactive version of the TEL framework.
+In addition to scenario-based tasks, TEL also relies on short-answer and multiple-choice questions to measure students’ knowledge and skills.

-In 2014, the NAEP TEL assessment will be administered to a national sample of eighth-grade students in public and private schools.
+The NAEP TEL assessment is being administered to a national sample of eighth-grade students in public and private schools.
 Eventually, TEL will be administered to grades 4, 8, and 12.

 Before the assessment begins, students will view a tutorial that will help them become familiar with the interface and how to use the program.
 NAEP representatives will bring all the necessary materials to the school on assessment day, including laptop computers and earbuds.
 It will take approximately 120 minutes for students to complete the assessment.